Full-Time Farm Crew

 Restaurant, farmers market, or grocery store experience

 To apply, fill out our online application.
-Applications are reviewed on a rolling basis, with most hiring occurring February through April 2025.
-Our hiring process includes:
+Applications are reviewed on a rolling basis, with most hiring occurring February through March 2026.

 Application review